 Tips for finding relevant contact details if you can’t find it online:

-- Use Twitter & Facebook handles of the tourism boards
+- Write a message on Twitter & Facebook handles of the tourism boards and ask them for a relevant email

 Writing An Effective Email